• Skip to primary navigation

 6. Fashion and apparel

-Hearing from one of the largest underwear and lingerie companies, shifted its focus by selling through online channels.
-They’ve engaged all employees by creating a sales ranking for every single employee, even including the CEO.
+Hearing from one of the largest underwear and lingerie companies shifted its focus by selling through online channels.
+They’ve engaged all employees by creating a sales ranking for every employee, including the CEO.

 7. Cosmetics

-Beauty products considered preventative and safe rises in demand during the ongoing Coronavirus outbreak, driving clear and lasting change across personal care.
+Beauty products considered the preventative and safe rise in demand during the ongoing coronavirus outbreak, driving clear and lasting change across personal care.

 Some cosmetic company was forced to close 40% of its stores during the outbreak.